 Mo: As a photographer on Snapchat, you can share what’s going on behind the scenes, however, it's a double-edged sword because if you have five people Snapchatting the entire shoot, then where's the spontaneity?
-It's good to share behind-the-scenes, because you get to share what’s going on but at times it can pull the skirt up a little too high.
+It's good to share behind-the-scenes, because you get to share what’s going on but at times it can pull the curtain out further than it should.

 Nick: Bad era. [all laughing]

 Alec: The filter era of Instagram!
 I knew that I would be judged as a photographer on it so I felt this pressure and so when I started it, I played with the medium itself.
 I did things to play with likes and get them.
 So yeah, I took this sideways approach to it, but I got on it eventually because of Little Brown Mushroom and I realized that I enjoyed it not for the marketing reasons but for other reasons.
 [However,] I'm always self conscious with it, because I know that people see me as a photographer and that's weird.
 [Funnily enough] I like Stephen Shore, but his Instagram is boring.